Welcome to EH

 Letter from the Director

-These are exciting times in the field of environmental humanities, and the University of Utah is already making its mark in this emerging discipline.
-Our students train alongside distinguished environmental figures like Terry Tempest Williams, Subhankar Banerjee, Wade Davis and Alexandra Fuller.
+These are exciting times in the field of environmental humanities, and the University of Utah is making its mark in this emerging discipline.
+This year, we hosted an international symposium, Future of the Environmental Humanities, heard from leading environmental thinkers like David Quammen, Kyle Powys Whyte, and Joni Adamson, and hired a new faculty member whose work addresses environmental justice and philosophy.
+Our students train alongside distinguished environmental figures, get into the field, and undertake additional research projects.
 With this foundation they emerge to engage our culture’s most urgent environmental problems and to offer it the most creative environmental solutions.
 More...

 First year EH student, Brooke Larsen has organized Uplift--a climate action community for young people across the Colorado Plateau--for the past two years.